jet/equinox/README.md

     dotnet run -p Web
     ```

+4. Use the `eqx` tool to dump stats relating the contents of the CosmosDb store

+    ```powershell
+    # run queries to determine how many streams, docs, events there are in the container
+    eqx -v -vc stats -S -D -E -P cosmos # -P to run in parallel # -vc -v to show underlying query being used
+    ```

-4. Use `propulsion` tool to run a CosmosDb ChangeFeedProcessor
+5. Use `propulsion` tool to run a CosmosDb ChangeFeedProcessor

     ```powershell
     dotnet tool uninstall Propulsion.Tool -g